Call the mill to make an appointment to drop off your fiber – 518-692-2700; or box it up and ship it to us via UPS.

 WHY CHOOSE BATTENKILL FIBERS FOR YOUR CUSTOM PROCESSING?

 Soft yarn and smooth roving – Our semi-worsted machinery is especially good for handling alpaca, mohair and long-wools.
 We make even traditionally scratchy fibers feel luxurious next to your skin.
 And you will love how nice and squishy this process makes short staple fiber such as Merino and other fine wools..
 By choosing to process at Battenkill Fibers, you will receive not only premium quality yarn, but a smoother, longer-wearing product.
 Our pin-drafting process makes yarn more uniform and aligns the fibers in the yarn so that they lie parallel to one other.
 The yarn is loftier and the crimp is well-balanced, creating crisp stitch definition in knitted fabrics.

 Your own fiber back, regardless of size of order – After all of your hard work caring for your animal, having it sheared properly, sorting out the best fibers, and storing and delivering your fleeces to a mill – you want to know for sure that the yarn or roving returned to you is yours and not someone else’s.
 If your incoming yarn order is less than ten pounds, then a small order charge is applied.

-Yarn spun to your exact specifications – Indy dyers, yarn store owners, knitting guild members – if you want a customized base yarn for a signature product or special project, come to us.
+Yarn spun to your exact specifications – Indie dyers, yarn store owners, knitting guild members – if you want a customized base yarn for a signature product or special project, come to us.
 Many of our staff are also knitters and we know the importance of consistent yardage/weights, plying, skein appearance, etc. The advantage of working with us – we can help you succeed in your next venture (and you won’t have to buy a container load from China or travel to Italy to get it).

 Prompt processing times – Your order is carefully tracked through our efficient production process.
 We group similar orders on our schedule by color in the picking and carding department, by fiber in the pin-drafting area, and by twist in the spinning room.
 And because of this, you are able to get your order back in a timely manner.